digiaonline/docs/guides/common-procedures.md

 Arming the security system requires your personal 4-digit passcode.
 The same code is used for disarming the alarm when entering the office.

+If you do not have a passcode, please request one from Raisa.

 ## What to do when you’ve triggered the security alarm by mistake

 Call the phone number posted above the alarm interface and tell the security officer what happened.